dfithian/haskell-style-guide/README.md

 ## General Style

-In general, we adhere to a certain flavor of style for a cohesive feel:
+In general, adhere to a certain flavor of style for a cohesive feel:

 - Indentation level is 2 spaces
 - Column width is 100